locationtech/udig-platform/docs/devel/en/SDKQuickstart/SDKQuickstart.rst

 Tips, Ticks and Suggestions
 ===========================

-The following tips, tricks and suggestions have been collected from the udig-devel email list.
+The following tips, tricks and suggestions have been collected from the udig-dev email list.
 If you have any questions feel free to drop by and introduce yourself.

 ClassNotFoundException at EclipseStarter